feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/Notizen.md

 "*It’s not just the words that will be lost,” she says.
 “The language is the heart of our culture; it holds our thoughts, our way of seeing the world.
 It’s too beautiful for English to explain.*(Kimmerer, 2013)

 Inzwischen sind die meisten Aufnahmen digitalisiert und die Platten  Schweigen.
-Bei guter Lagerung ist die Haltbarkeit von Schellackplatten fast unbegrenzt.
+Bei guter Lagerung ist die Haltbarkeit von Schellackplatten nahezu unbegrenzt.

 Wenn sich nach dem digitalen Zeitalter die Daten auf den Speicherkarten mit der Zeit auflösen, werden die Aufnahmen der 4500 Lautplatten noch abrufbar sein.